-After a few months when the application is used and “tested” by thousands of users the project team is release and the product is handed-off to a separate support team.
+After a few months when the application’s used and “tested” by thousands of users the project team is release and the product is handed off to a separate support team.

 Hand-off can also require a lot of efforts.

 You need to collect all the generated knowledge about the application and its specifics.
-You need to transfer this knowledge to the support team.
+After that, you need to transfer this knowledge to the support team.

 If that is the case, you do need to identify such requirements early on.